46elks/praktik-apiskolan/README.md

 ## Installing Dependencies

-If you are using Debian Linux, run this command **from the root folder of this repository** in your terminal to install all dependencies at once:
+If you are using Debian Linux, run this command **from the root folder of the repository** in your terminal to install all dependencies at once:

 ```bash
 sudo apt-get install jq python3 python3-pip firefox nodejs npm && pip3 install -r requirements.txt && npm install